Indicia-Team/support_files/Elasticsearch/README.md

 * {{ Indicia warehouse unique name }} - allocate a simple identifier for the warehouse you are extracting the data from, e.g. BRC1.
 This will be prefixed to document IDs generated in Elasticsearch to ensure that if you pull data from other sources in future the IDs will not clash.
+It should match the abbreviation you gave for your warehouse when setting up the indexes and aliases earlier.

+If you are intending to include confidential and/or unreleased records in your dataset then you will need to review the statement section near the beginning of your configuration file containing the SQL statement and uncomment the 2 suggested lines as appropriate.

 Copy the resulting *.conf file to your logstash/bin folder.